grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 [Flow Debugging]: {{< relref "../monitoring/debugging.md" >}}
 [debugging]: #debugging

-## Convert a Static configuration
+## Convert a Static mode configuration

-To fully migrate from [Static] to Grafana Agent Flow Mode, you must convert your Grafana Agent Static Mode configuration into a Grafana Agent Flow Mode configuration.
+To fully migrate Grafana Agent from [Static][] mode to Flow mode, you must convert your Static mode configuration into a Flow mode configuration.
-This conversion will enable you to take full advantage of the many additional features available in Grafana Agent Flow Mode.
+This conversion will enable you to take full advantage of the many additional features available in Grafana Agent Flow mode.

-> In this task, we will use the [convert][] CLI command to output a flow
+> In this task, we will use the [convert][] CLI command to output a Flow mode
-> configuration from a Grafana Agent Static Mode configuration.
+> configuration from a Static mode configuration.

 1. Open a terminal window and run the following command: